open-zaak/samenwerken/README.md

 The following project description is used for invitations to interviews and workshops:

 The OpenZaak Collaboration project aims to systematically improve collaboration between the various parties involved in the OpenZaak codebase.
 We focus on introducing processes, documents, rituals, etc. that promote collaboration.

+## Artefact overview

+- [interview-questions.md](/interview-questions): Contains the questions for in interviews with stakeholders.